manir22sust/gatsby_static_site_generator/README.md

 2. Recipes details: Users can view detailed information about a specific Recipe.

-3. Cart: Users can add Recipe to a shopping cart.
+3. Cart: Users can add Recipe to a order cart.

 4. Checkout: Users can proceed to the checkout process to complete their purchase.
 5. Secure card payments / Cash payments: Users can make secure payments using credit cards or choose cash on delivery.